Blogs 04.11.2024

 Understanding the challenges older people face with the Discharge to Assess pathway

 Hearing from older people about returning from the hospital has been fascinating.
-They have expressed that they felt disrupted, intruded upon, or lost and question, “Where are these people coming from?”
+They have expressed that they felt disrupted or intruded upon, causing them to question, "Where are these people coming from?"
+They also spoke about the difficulties they faced in coping with the loss of their physical abilities and confidence.
 Another theme expressed is that “they had to sort of find things out for themselves," which highlights the difficulties older people and their family members can face when navigating complex NHS and social care processes.
 To address this, our final paper will explore how professionals might work with people to offer more person-centred support.
 The dissemination of our findings is now underway, and we hope to attend reflective practice meetings with social care professionals to initiate reflective discussions about how they can best respond to the experiences our participants shared.
 I hope that our project will have a continued impact the more people view our outcome materials (including an upcoming video animation) and discuss our findings.
 I also hope that it can be used as a reference point within co-production forums, involving local authorities and local organisations or user groups concerned with older people’s services.

 How research has shaped me and my career